Smartphone, Hotspot or Router for Mobile Internet?

 - Conflicting Functions - Phones are not primarily designed for hot-spotting, and sometimes utilizing the phone or tablet can interfere if you're trying to hotspot at the same time.
 For example, talking on your phone can sometimes take your devices offline or reduce the network data-connection speed.

-- Not Always On - Smartphones go into power reduction mode when there’s no activity, including disconnecting personal hotspot.
+- Not Always On - Smartphones go into power reduction mode when there’s no activity, and may disconnect the personal hotspot.
 You'll need to wake your phone and then re-enable the hotspot.
 This also makes this option not ideal for a connection you leave behind for remote access or monitoring.

 - Wi-Fi Confusion - Smartphones aren't intended to be a dedicated mobile hotspot router, and can also connect to other Wi-Fi networks to get their internet connectivity.
-Many try to default to this when available to save your data usage.
+Many smartphones try to default to this, when available, to save your data usage.
 When connected to other networks, the personal hotspot is disabled.

 - Battery Usage & Wear - Hotspotting requires a lot of power and can drain the battery pretty quickly, so make sure the device is plugged in.
 Prolonged use may also not be recommended, as it can result in battery swelling due to excessive heat.

-- No Antenna Ports - Smartphones don't have antenna ports - which means you can't use external antennas with them like you can a mobile hotspot or router.
-An expensive cellular booster (which often isn't the best choice for data performance) is the only signal-enhancing option.
+- No Antenna Ports - Smartphones don't have antenna ports - which means you can't use external antennas with them like you can with a mobile hotspot or router.
+An expensive cellular booster (often isn't the best choice for data performance) is the only signal-enhancing option.

-- Limited Wi-Fi Hotspot Range - Most smartphones can only create a low powered W-Fi hotspot that doesn't reach as far as a dedicated data device like a hotspot or router.
+- Limited Wi-Fi Hotspot Range - Most smartphones can only create a low powered Wi-Fi hotspot that doesn't reach as far as a dedicated data device like a hotspot or router.